kmuharam/laravel-adminer/README.md

     ],
 ```

+- **Manager**

-2. Database manager section, `enabled` is used to enable or disable automatic route register, if you wish to register [Adminer](https://www.adminer.org) routes manually, set `enabled` to `false`.
-Additionally, you must specify both route `name` and `path` in the `route` section.
+    `enabled` is used to enable or disable automatic route registration, if you wish to register your routes manually, set `enabled` to `false`.
+Additionally, you must specify route `name` and `path` in the `route` section.
 Optionally, you may specify an alternative design in the `style` section.

 ```php
     'manager' => [